m-i-n-a-r/birday/README.md

 - Notification the day of the event, in a customizable time range
 - Additional notification up to 7 days before the event
 - Sync the existing birthdays from Google Contacts
-- Easily backup and restore your saved birthdays!
+- Easily backup and restore your saved events!
-- insert a birthday manually, just specifying a name, an optional surname and a date
+- insert an event manually, just specifying a name, an optional surname and a date (with optional year)
-- Choose your favorite birthdays to see detailed information about them
+- Choose your favorite events to see detailed information about them and a countdown for each one
-- Long press on a birthday to see every possible detail
+- Tap on an event to see every possible detail
 - The birthdays are also automagically backed up in cloud by Google Play Services when the app is installed from Play Store
-- A huge set of randomly generated stats (zodiac, average age and a lot more) when more than 5 birthdays are inserted
+- A huge set of randomly generated stats (zodiac, average age and a lot more) when more than 5 events are inserted
-- Easily delete and modify the birthdays
+- Easily delete, modify and share the saved events!
 - A nice searchbar, to quickly search a person in the saved events
 - Quick apps launcher
 - Light and dark themes (Android 10 dark mode supported)
 - Selectable accent (no app restart needed)
 - Shimmer effect, because why not
+- Name first or surname first
 - Beautiful animations
 - Multiwindow support
 - Splashscreen and app intro